malaybaku/VMagicMirror/README_en.md

 Also should be careful that `MidiJack` used in VMagicMirror is forked one.

 Dlib FaceLandmark Detector requires dataset file to be moved into `StreamingAssets` folder.
 Please check the file is in correct location by running Dlib FaceLandmark Detector example scenes like `WebCamTexture Example`.

+Install SharpDX by following steps.

+- From 2 URLs get `.nupkg` file by `Download package`, and expand them as zip file.
+- In the expanded zip, see `lib/netstandard1.3/` to get file `SharpDX.dll` and `SharpDX.DirectInput.dll`.
+Put these file in anywhere on the Unity project.

 ### 4.3.
 Build